h2oai/h2ogpt/README.md

 h2oGPT is a large language model (LLM) fine-tuning framework and chatbot UI with document(s) question-answer capabilities.
 Documents help to **ground** LLMs against hallucinations by providing them context relevant to the instruction.  h2oGPT is fully permissive Apache V2 open-source project for 100% private and secure use of LLMs and document embeddings for document question-answer.

 Welcome!
 Join us and make an issue or a PR, and contribute to making the best fine-tuned LLMs, chatbot UI, and document question-answer framework!

-Turn ★ into ⭐ (top-right corner) if you like the project!

 <!--  cat README.md | ./gh-md-toc  -  But Help is heavily processed -->
 * [Supported OS and Hardware](#supported-os-and-hardware)